- 1. What to do if I forget the password? What if the password is not sent to me?

 19. What is the selling procedure and price of the payments that are not repaid, when the loan agreement is terminated?

 5 calendar days prior to the planned termination of the credit agreement, "NEO Finance" sends the notification to each of the Loan providers, who invested in this loan, regarding the possibility to sell the overdue loan.
 If the Loan recipient does not cover all arrears up to the date provided, "NEO Finance" terminates the credit agreement with them and offers to pay the payout to the Loan providers within seven calendar days.

 When calculating the price of the payout, the share of the investment that is not returned to the Loan recipient is multiplied by the coefficient that depends on the credit worthiness rating of the Loan recipient and on the offer expiration date, when the Loan provider decides to sell the loan that is overdue.
-Coefficients depend on the credit worthiness rating of the loan recipient: credit worthiness rating A+ or A: 0.7, credit worthiness rating B: 0.6, credit worthiness rating C: 0.5.
+Coefficients depend on the credit worthiness rating of the loan recipient: credit worthiness rating A+: 1,0, credit worthiness rating A: 0.7, credit worthiness rating B: 0.6, credit worthiness rating C: 0.5.
 Depending on the offer expiration date, each day as of the fourth calendar day 0.05 are subtracted from coefficients of the aforementioned credit worthiness rating (i.e. for the first free days the coefficient of the credit worthiness rating A will be 0.7, on the fourth day - 0.65, etc.).

 We also want to draw your attention to the fact that loan providers who have the status of a VIP investor have the possibility to sell overdue loans with the coefficient that is 0.1 point higher than other loan providers, who do not have the status of the VIP investor.

 20. What will happen if the money in the provision fund runs out?
 Who will cover the payments?